 - Body position

-Facial expressions: Your eyes, brows, cheeks, mouth, and chin are the primary source of non-verbal information.
-People look at one another's faces to discern a speaker’s emotions and their honesty and sincerity.
+Your eyes, brows, cheeks, mouth, and chin are the primary source of non-verbal information.
+People look at one another’s faces to discern a speaker’s emotions, honesty, and sincerity.
 The most trustworthy and admired people are the ones whose facial expressions match their words.
 For example, eye movements can send clues about someone’s honesty.

 - Conventional gestures are used as symbols for words.
-For example, a raised hand, palm facing outward says ‘stop’.
-Three raised fingers can be used to for the number three.
+For example, a raised hand, palm facing outward, says ‘stop.’
+Three raised fingers can be used for the number three.

 Body position.
-Your posture, stance, and directional positioning can give away clues about your alertness, your confidence or your interest in what the person you are with has to say.
-Turning your body away from someone suggests indifference while sitting up and leaning forward when someone speaking suggests you are interested.
-Here's how you can use body positioning to project more confidence in a friendly, non-threatening way:
+Your posture, stance, and directional positioning can give clues about your alertness, confidence, or interest in what the person you are with has to say.
+Turning your body away from someone suggests indifference, while sitting up and leaning forward when someone speaking suggests you are interested.
+Here’s how you can use body positioning to project more confidence in a friendly, non-threatening way:

 - Ground yourself.
-Keep both feet flat on the floor and pointed towards the person (or people) you are speaking to.
+Keep both feet flat on the floor and point towards the person (or people) you are speaking to.
 Teetering on your heels tends to amplify nervous energy.